bhesmans/tracebox_BUP/README.md

 Tracebox requires to have installed:

-* Development package of libpcap
+* Development package of libpcap and libdnet
 * automake, autoconf and libtool

 To build: